Relief from Anxiety and Depression: Understanding Psychotherapy

 4. Personal Growth

 Engaging in psychotherapy often promotes significant personal development.
-Clients may discover hidden strengths as they address their challenges.
+Clients may discover hidden strengths while addressing their challenges.
 A survey indicated that 85% of individuals undergoing therapy felt a sense of personal growth during treatment.
 This growth can enhance self-confidence and foster a more positive outlook on life.

 Common Misconceptions About Psychotherapy